 Opinions may differ on whether you should stay on friendly terms with your ex-partners and whether it is ethical to try to build a lukewarm relationship where flames used to be.

-My personal take is that you can stay friends with your ex only in case you were friends in the first place.
+My personal take is that you can stay friends with your ex only in the case that you were friends in the first place.
 If your relationship has been friendly and at some point, you decided to get closer to find out there is nothing more to it – that’s fine!
 As long as it was mostly focused on happiness and there is no drama or hidden agendas involved.

 A toxic relationship is not the case and never will.
 You never started as friends, you never were friends and you’ll never be friends.
 This is not a “we-always-cared-about-each-other” case scenario.
-It’s a “walk-away” toxic relationship case.
+It’s a “walk-away” from a toxic relationship case.
 Ask yourself: would you forgive your friends for being distant, emotionally abusive, critical?
-Would you ever be friends with the person who is ashamed of you or who is overall a downer?
+Would you ever be friends with a person who is ashamed of you or who is overall a downer?
 Why is your partner different?

 With social media interfering into our life the boundaries of what is contact and what is not got really blurred.
 It is safe to be a maximalist here and just cut all the connections.
 Block your ex on every social media (I actually asked mine to block me everywhere).
 Of course, don’t check their social media.
 JUST DON’T. Avoid places where you know you might bump into them.
 Don’t ask their friends about how they are doing.
 Remember: No contact is allowed until you are healed.
 Reconnection will never help.
 No conversation with them will soothe your pain.
-If your partner were capable of clearing things up, you wouldn’t be in the situation in the first place.
+If your partner was capable of clearing things up, you wouldn’t be in this situation in the first place.
 Just take a breath and delete, block, avoid.
 It might take some time and effort.
 You might feel the URGE to check on them.
 Don’t.